Borisfwyy/GSSBL/README.md

 ```

 > The glyphic embeddings can be trained using `vae.py`.
+The data required for this step can be accessed at [Zenodo](https://zenodo.org/records/14882488).

 > To optimise glyphic embeddings using the secondary-character glyphic contrastive learning module (SGCLM), please use `contrastive.py`.